I’m moving. How can I update my address with the co-op?

 I’d like to give my membership to someone else.
 How do I do that?

 Unfortunately, we cannot transfer stock ownership to anyone outside your household.
 Our bylaws specifically prohibit this.
 Because it is a household membership, we CAN refund your membership and use those funds to purchase one for someone else in your household (using the same membership number) in one easy process.
-This requires the stockholder to fill out a quit claim form (to relinquish the stock) and the Board of Directors to approve it.
-Then the stockholder’s name can be changed to the new stockholder’s name in the household.
-The process can take up to a month, as it is dependent on the schedule of Board meetings.
+This requires the stockholder to fill out a quit claim form (to relinquish the stock) and Board of Directors approval.
+Then, the stockholder’s name can be changed to the new stockholder’s name in the household.
+The process can take up to a month as it is dependent on the schedule of Board meetings.

 A member-owner passed away.
 What happens to the membership?